Implementing a proof assistant

 2.5 Proofs in files

-In order to test a file, open a console and compile your program
+In order to test such a file, you can feed your program with it as follows:

 This is the files you are asked to write when asked to prove formulas.
 We chose to give them the .proof extension.
 Write the proof files for the following formulas: